Kingdom of Mapungubwe: Rainmaking

-Rainmaking, or rain control, intended to induce rain and prevent both droughts and floods.
+Rainmaking, or rain control, intended to affect the coming of rain and prevent both droughts and floods.
 It was based on the belief that humans could influence nature, spirits, or the ancestors who withheld or brought rain.
 The San, who were believed to have closer connections to the old spirits of the land, were often turned to by other societies for rainmaking.
 San shamans would enter a trance and go into the spirit world themselves to capture the animals associated with rain.
 The community at K2 chose the San rather than the Zhizo, their political rivals, because the San did not believe in ancestors, and by not acknowledging the Zhizo's ancestors they would not be held to ransom by them.
-Hilltops with streams at their base were used as rainmaking sites.
+Hilltops with streams at their base were used as rainmaking sites, including a site called Ratho Kroonkop.
 As the society became more complex, houses and shrines were built on hills, with the practice becoming institutionalised.
 At Mapungubwe, the elite tried to change the place of practice from a group of hills to one; Mapungubwe Hill, with the royal family the ritual specialists, signifying a step away from the role of ancestors.